 8. 946,000 liters is the daily water supply at Burj Khalifa.
 One of the interesting facts about the functioning of the world’s tallest building is that the water condensation that occurs from the AC unit in a year can fill twenty Olympic size swimming pools.
 This water is recycled and used for irrigation of the landscape.

 9. Another interesting fact about Burj Khalifa is that the design of the building resembles a desert flower – Hymenocalllis, found in the region

 10. It holds the longest and fastest-running elevators that run at 10 meters per second.

 11. The tip of the Burj Khalifa sphere can be seen from a radius of 95 Kilometers.

 12. The concrete used to build Burj Khalifa weighed something that was equivalent to 100,000 elephants, besides 39,000 tonnes of steel rebar was put to use.

-14. Cleaning of windows of the monument is done by traditional means using a squeegee and soapy water.
+14. Cleaning the windows of the monument is done by traditional means using a squeegee and soapy water.
 It takes 3 months to clean all the windows from top to bottom.

-15. When the construction was in full swing, 12,000 workers worked every day towards building the monument.
+15. When the construction was in full swing, 12,000 workers worked every day toward building the monument.

 17. Burj Khalifa can hold 35,000 people at one time.

 There is no doubt that this wonder is a pride of Dubai.
 It marks the dignity and zest of the country that has come this far in a short span of time.
-If ever you travel to Dubai you cannot but miss to witness this marvel.
-The tallest structure on earth, with its gleaming presence is a treat indeed for the adventure lovers as well as those who wish to witness history!
+If ever you travel to Dubai you cannot but miss witnessing this marvel.
+The tallest structure on earth, with its gleaming presence, is a treat indeed for adventure lovers as well as those who wish to witness history!
 You can see the whole of Dubai from its observation deck!